- Why do cats fight?

-How to stop cats fighting
+- How to stop cats from fighting outside

 Why do cats fight?